i-doit/knowledge-base/docs/en/maintenance-and-operation/backup-and-recovery/index.md

 i-doit is often installed on a virtual machine (VM).
 However, for backup and recovery purposes it does not suffice to simply make snapshots of the VM during operation.
 The problem is the consistency of the databases: The data may be stored in the working memory but is not (yet) located in the non-volatile memory.
 Therefore it may be the case that data is not covered by the backup and thus lost if the backup is needed.

 If you still do not want to do without snapshots, the DBMS MySQL/MariaDB needs to be stopped beforehand.
-On [Debian](../../installation/manual-installation/debian.md)\-based operating systems this is carried out via the following command:
+On Debian-based operating systems this is carried out via the following command:

     sudo service mysql stop